PX4/PX4-user_guide/en/ros2/px4_ros2_interface_lib.md

 ### Definitions

 #### Mode
+A mode has the following properties:

-- A mode is a component that can send setpoints to the vehicle, which control its motion (such as velocity or direct actuator commands).
+- It is a component that can send setpoints to the vehicle, which control its motion (such as velocity or direct actuator commands).
-- It is passive, meaning it does not activate other modes (by sending commands), and it must be activated by someone else (either the user through RC/GCS, the FMU in a failsafe situation or by a _mode executor_).
+- A mode can't activate other modes (by sending commands), and must be activated by the user (through RC/GCS), the flight controller in a failsafe situation, a _mode executor_, or some other external system.
 - It selects a setpoint type and sends it while it is active.
   A mode can switch between multiple setpoint types.
 - Has a name displayed by the GCS.
 - Can configure its mode requirements (for example that it requires a valid position estimate).
-- A mode can consist of different tasks (for example flying to a target, lowering a winch, releasing a payload and then fly back).
+- A mode can perform different tasks, such as flying to a target, lowering a winch, releasing a payload and then fly back.

 #### Mode Executor
+A mode executor is an optional component for scheduling modes.
+For example, the mode executor for a custom payload delivery or survey mode might first trigger a take-off, then switch to the custom mode, and when that completes trigger an RTL.

+Specifically, it has the following properties:
 - A mode executor is an optional component one level higher than a mode.
 It is a state machine that can activate modes, and wait for their completion.
 - It can only do so while it is in charge.
   For that, an executor has exactly one _owned mode_ (and a mode can be owned by at most one executor).